kiraleos/dissertation/src/dissertation.md

 ## Preprocessing

 The only preprocessing step that was performed was to to apply a min-max normalization to the flux values, which rescales them to the range $[0, 1]$.
 Min-max normalization is a common practice in machine learning, particularly for neural networks.
 It standardizes the data, ensuring that all features are on the same scale.
-This not only aids in model convergence but also enhances training stability and performance.[^6] It is mathematically defined as:
+This not only aids in model convergence but also enhances training stability and performance.[^preprocessing] It is mathematically defined as:
 $$x_{norm} = \frac{x - x_{min}}{x_{max} - x_{min}}$$
 where $x$ is the original data and $x_{min}$ and $x_{max}$ are the minimum and maximum values of $x$, respectively.